Skip to main content

 Academic

-An academic exploration of unsupervised testosterone use requires moving beyond a catalog of into a mechanistic analysis of pathophysiology.
+An academic exploration of unsupervised testosterone use requires moving beyond a catalog of side effects into a mechanistic analysis of pathophysiology.
 The most critical area of concern, supported by a growing body of clinical and preclinical data, is the impact of supraphysiological androgen levels on the cardiovascular system.

 This process is not a single failure but a multi-faceted assault on cardiovascular homeostasis, involving direct structural changes to the heart, profound dysregulation of lipid metabolism, and the creation of a prothrombotic, pro-inflammatory vascular environment.
 Understanding these interconnected pathways reveals why unsupervised use constitutes such a potent threat to long-term health.